Lionesses icon Jill Scott helps Man City announce arrival of Sydney Lohmann from Bayern Munich after sweary encounter in Euro 2022 final | Goal.com Ghana

 Lionesses icon Jill Scott helps Man City announce arrival of Sydney Lohmann from Bayern Munich after sweary encounter in Euro 2022 final

-Man City have made Sydney Lohmann their third summer signing, with the Germany midfielder signing a three-year deal after joining from Bayern Munich.
+Man City have made Sydney Lohmann their third summer signing, with the Germany midfielder penning a three-year deal after joining from Bayern Munich.

 Article continues below